Addiction doesn’t discriminate. The opioid crisis touches all corners of the United States, including — as of this month — Sesame Street.

 Contact us today to speak with an opioid NAS lawyer Memphis TN trusts

 It’s heartbreaking to know an innocent child is suffering.
 Our lawyers are committed to getting justice for the families affected by this epidemic.
+Contact Darrell Castle & Associates to speak to a top dangerous drugs lawyer Memphis, TN has trusted for years.

 Darrell Castle & Associates, PLLC is a law firm Memphis has trusted for over thirty years.
 If you believe your adopted child was exposed to opioids during pregnancy or breastfeeding, or that you suffered from NAS as in infant, we want to speak with you.
 We will fight for your rights and make every effort to get you the care and compensation you deserve with the help of an opioid NAS Lawyer Memphis TN can rely on.